AdvaithGS/Astrobot/README.md

 #### `.info <query>`
 Ask about ANYTHING related to astronomy and astronomical bodies.
 It gives data and pictures related to the given query.

-This uses Solar system Open Api and NASA's video and Image library in a discord embed.
+This uses Solar system Open Api and Wikpedia's API in a discord embed.

 #### `.iss`
 Find the live location of the international space station with respect to the Earth.